 Several viewers would have wondered what the ending of ‘Rick and Morty’ signifies.
 Well, it re-affirms the protagonist’s mental health status.
 Rick is still depicted to be depressed.
 It seems unlikely that he would get out of depression soon.
 His depression is depicted to be a result of loneliness and remorse over his past decisions and self.
 He is shown to be sad several times on the show, often leaving viewers feeling dejected too.
 One such example appears in the third episode of the second season, ‘Auto Erotic Assimilation,’ when he tries to kill himself.

-Firstly, Rick is not really allowing Beth to do what she wants.
+Firstly, Rick does not allow Beth to do what she wants.
 He is controlling her.
 He is not letting her fully commit to one decision.
-Rick is not letting her live her life fully (as herself not as a part of duo involving a clone) by leaving because a part of him wants his daughter to be a part of his life.
-Moreover, he does not even show the courage and commitment of telling his own daughter that he wants her to stay because he does not trust himself to stay true to that commitment from his side.
+Rick is not letting her live her life fully (as herself, not as a part of a duo involving a clone) by leaving because a part of him wants his daughter to be a part of his life.
+Moreover, he does not even show the courage and commitment to tell his own daughter that he wants her to stay because he does not trust himself to stay true to that commitment from his side.
 Instead, he clones Beth so that he can have one foot out of the door at all times without feeling remorseful about it.

-This indecision has caused troubles for Beth in the past.
-In the third season finale, she is seen being paranoid, wondering whether she is a clone.
-In the fourth season finale too, Rick doesn’t know which Beth is the clone and which one is real.
+This indecision has caused trouble for Beth in the past.
+In the third season finale, she is seen as paranoid and wondering whether she is a clone.
+In the fourth season finale, too, Rick doesn’t know which Beth is the clone and which one is real.
 Hence, neither of the two Beths receives the answer, and both of them are forced to make peace with not knowing that answer.

 Rick and Morty Season 4 Post Credits Scene

 Thankfully, that is not where the fourth season ends.
 There is a hilarious post-credits scene with Jerry.
 Jerry is shown to be going on adventures with the invisible garbage truck.
 However, he has to stop when the truck runs out of gas.
-Since it is invisible, Jerry cannot find the gas tank in order to refuel it.
-Moreover, there is no point in trying to find the belt too because it is in the garbage compartment.
+Since it is invisible, Jerry cannot find the gas tank to refuel it.
+Moreover, there is no point in trying to find the belt, too, because it is in the garbage compartment.
 Finding it in a heap of invisible trash would be nearly impossible.